xogie/AI-MP3-Auto-Tagger-via-Chat-GPT-API/README.md

 # AI-MP3-Auto-Tagger-via-Chat-GPT-API
 AI MP3 Auto Tagger via Chat GPT API is a tool designed to automate the process of tagging MP3 files using artificial intelligence.
+You need a Chat GBT API Key to use the auto tagging.

 If you like the direction of this project, please condsider supporting me and motivate me to finish. https://buymeacoffee.com/gitxogie